 Artistic Sublimation and Vulgarism in Tango

-In fact, desirable features are even highlighted.
-Statues of women often have exaggerated curves, fuller breasts, narrower waist, wider hips and longer legs.
+In fact, desirable features are often highlighted.
+Statues of women usually have exaggerated curves, fuller breasts, narrower waist, wider hips and longer legs.
 Such abstraction is found in nearly all artistic expressions.
 We read even in the Holy Bible such verses, "Your breasts are like two fawns, twins of a gazelle."
 (Song of Songs 7:3) "How beautiful you are and how pleasing, O love, with your delights!
 Your stature is like that of the palm, and your breasts like clusters of fruit."
 (Song of Songs 7:6-7) The woman echoed, "I am a wall, and my breasts are like towers.
 Thus I have become in his eyes like one bringing contentment."
 (Song of Songs 8:10)

 The same is true for men.
 As Perri Lezzoni wrote in his essay A Little Machismo Goes A Long Way, "One of the most difficult things leaders have to learn is how to put some machismo into the tango connection.
 The tiniest amount will do but exuding it without offense is not easy.
 It is the most important spice in the stew; without it there are no women and without women there is no tango...
 Machismo is the expression of a person’s inner warrior and it is not solely manufactured by men.
 It is the fighter inside of us that the follower finds so alluring."

 Men must understand that what makes us attractive to women is the making of us, our manhood, masculinity and machismo, not political correctness.
 Women like to rely on our broad shoulder, melt in our strong arms, feel our muscles, admire our strength and enjoy our protection.
 It is of their nature to seduce us, get our attention, arouse our hunger for them, and submit, surrender and follow our lead.
-Using our masculinity to support, protect, lead, comfort and bring contentment to them is an essential part of our role in tango.
-(See The Gender Expression in Tango.)
+Using our masculinity to support, protect, lead, comfort and bring contentment to them is an essential part of our role in tango (see The Gender Expression in Tango).

 June 11, 2015